xiix0/scam/README.md

-Your analyst has you mixed up with another patient.
-Don't believe a thing he tells you.
+If you pick up a starving dog and make him prosperous, he will not bite you.
+This is the principal difference between a dog and a man.
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"